Phillip-England/cfa-suite/README.md

+# About

+Chick-fil-A Suite is a web application for Chick-fil-A restaurants.
+It contains features which are generally useful amongst a wide variaty of Chick-fil-A Businesses.

+Thank you for using Chick-fil-A Suite!
+We hope this web application simplifies and enhances your business systems for Chick-fil-A locations.
+Happy serving! 🐔🍟

 # Cloning the Repository
 To get started, follow these steps to clone the repository and set up the necessary environment variables: